top of page

 • speaking and participating in a group

-• accepting correction
+• accepting feedback and correction

 • managing time and assignments